myerstina515/basic-api-server/README.md

 #### Tests

-- N/A
-- How do you run tests?
+- How do you run tests? npm test
-- Any tests of note?
+- Any tests of note? all tests completed for "/clothes" route
-- Describe any tests that you did not complete, skipped, etc
+- Describe any tests that you did not complete, skipped, etc: N/A

 #### UML